kr-g/xvenv/README.md

     /usr/bin/python3 xvenv.py -cwd /your-path run *the-package-commandline*

+# installation

+## pip

+it can be installed from pip with

+    pip install xvenv

+## stand-alone or clone

+put this in your `~/.bashrc`, or `~/.bash_aliases`

+    alias xvenv="python3 ~/repo/xvenv/xvenv/xvenv.py"

+    # or ... any path where it resides in

+to use it from cmd-line

 # use case: build a whole source package

 e.g. when testing the build and installation